awsdocs/amazon-cloudfront-developer-guide/doc_source/viewers-reports.md

-# CloudFront Viewers Reports<a name="viewers-reports"></a>
+# CloudFront viewers reports<a name="viewers-reports"></a>

 The CloudFront console can display four reports about the physical devices \(desktop computers, mobile devices\) and about the viewers \(typically web browsers\) that are accessing your content:
 + **Devices** – The type of the devices that your users use most frequently to access your content, for example, Desktop or Mobile\.
 + **Browsers** – The name \(or the name and version\) of the browsers that your users use most frequently to access your content, for example, Chrome or Firefox\.
 The report lists the top 10 browsers\.
-+ **Operating Systems** – The name \(or the name and version\) of the operating system that viewers run on most frequently when accessing your content, for example, Linux, Mac OS X, or Windows\.
++ **Operating systems** – The name \(or the name and version\) of the operating system that viewers run on most frequently when accessing your content, for example, Linux, macOS, or Windows\.
 The report lists the top 10 operating systems\.
 + **Locations** – The locations, by country or by U\.S\. state/territory, of the viewers that access your content most frequently\.
 The report lists the top 50 countries or U\.S\. states/territories\.

 You can display all four Viewers reports for any date range in the previous 60 days\.
 For the Locations report, you can also display the report with data points every hour for any date range of up to 14 days in the previous 60 days\.